 Although C had a procedural defense that could get her case remanded back to CHA for a new administrative hearing, it didn't seem like she could possibly win this hearing.
-Fortunately, one of LAF’s housing attorneys determined during the initial interview that C was a victim of domestic violence, and that her criminal activity was directly related to the abuse she endured at the hands of two ex-boyfriends.
+Fortunately, one of Legal Aid Chicago’s housing attorneys determined during the initial interview that C was a victim of domestic violence, and that her criminal activity was directly related to the abuse she endured at the hands of two ex-boyfriends.

-Convincing CHA of this fact would be extremely difficult, but Neha Lall (who teaches a class on gender-based violence here at The Law School) took the case and enlisted the aid of two of her students: Rachel Bell and Melissa Gworek.
+Convincing CHA of this fact would be extremely difficult, but Neha Lall (who taught a class on gender-based violence here at The Law School) took the case and enlisted the aid of two of her students: Rachel Bell and Melissa Gworek.
 They raced to court and got the case remanded to CHA for a new hearing, and that’s when the really hard work began.

 Melissa spent hours preparing C for the hearing and gathering all the documentation (twenty exhibits including criminal records, an order of protection, and letters from social workers) that would support our contention that C never would have committed the crimes for which she was arrested but for the fact that she was a domestic violence victim.

 At the hearing, Melissa conducted the direct examination of C and for more than an hour helped her present the long and complicated history of her relationship with two extremely abusive men.

 The hearing officer issued a 15-page decision reinstating C’s assistance.
 In this decision, the hearing officer stated that C established both (1) her status as a victim of domestic violence, and (2) the connection between the abuse she suffered and her criminal activity.

 Subsidized housing resident improves flawed system by taking case to appellate court.